geowarin/dotfiles-mac/README.md

 ## Making changes

-When you modify the files that are versionned, use `yadm add`, `yadm commit` and `yadm push` (if you forked the repo).
+When you modify the files that are not versionned, from your home directory, use `df add .config/my/file`, `df commit` and `df push`.

-I suggest that you only commit the `.config` files, that will keep everything clean.
+Otherwise simply `df add -u` to add all the modified files to staging.